-- [a] The Principal shall request that law enforcement officers conduct an investigation during school hours and question students who are potential witnesses to the alleged criminal behavior. - [b] The School official shall inform the student's parent as soon as possible that the student may have committed a criminal act and that law enforcement authorities will be involved in the investigation. - [c] Unless circumstances dictate otherwise, questioning of the student by School officials shall not begin or continue until the law enforcement officers arrive. - [d] Reasonable attempts shall be made to contact the student's parents who, unless an emergency exists, shall be given the opportunity to meet with the student and to be present with the student during questioning by law enforcement authorities. - [e] The Principal shall document the contact or attempted contact with the student's parents.
-If the Principal cannot contact the student's parent, or if the parent is unable to be present with the student for questioning, the Principal shall be present and document generally what occurs during the interview. - [f] The student shall not be questioned by law enforcement unless or until he/she has received Miranda warnings from the officer. - [g] If the parent or student refuses to consent to questioning by law enforcement authorities, the law enforcement authorities shall determine the course of action to be pursued.
+- [a] The Principal shall request that law enforcement officers conduct an investigation during school hours and question students who are potential witnesses to the alleged criminal behavior. - [b] The School official shall inform the student's parent ~~or legal guardian~~ as soon as possible that the student may have committed a criminal act and that law enforcement authorities will be involved in the investigation. - [c] Unless circumstances dictate otherwise, questioning of the student by School officials shall not begin or continue until the law enforcement officers arrive. - [d] Reasonable attempts shall be made to contact the student's parents ~~or legal guardian~~ who, unless an emergency exists, shall be given the opportunity to meet with the student and to be present with the student during questioning by law enforcement authorities. - [e] The Principal shall document the contact or attempted contact with the student's parents ~~or legal guardian~~.
+If the Principal cannot contact the student's parent ~~or guardian~~, or if the parent ~~or guardian~~ is unable to be present with the student for questioning, the Principal shall be present and document generally what occurs during the interview. - [f] The student shall not be questioned by law enforcement unless or until he/she has received Miranda warnings from the officer. - [g] If the parent or student refuses to consent to questioning by law enforcement authorities, the law enforcement authorities shall determine the course of action to be pursued.